-Reduce Public Health Risks by Proper Disposal of Household Medical Sharps
+Proper Disposal of Household Medical Sharps Reduce Public Health Risks

-“We want to make sure residents understand that improper disposal of medical sharps puts curbside collection and recycling facility workers at risk.
-Much of this work is done by hand, creating a hazardous situation for people who are providing a service to us all,” stated Rebecca Mattano, Recycling & Solid Waste Supervisor for Waukesha County.
+“We want to make sure residents understand that improper disposal of medical sharps is illegal and puts curbside collection and recycling facility workers at risk,” said Analiese Smith, Waukesha County Recycling and Solid Waste Supervisor.
+“Sharps can create a hazardous situation for people who are providing a service to us all.”

 Safe Sharps Disposal Options